 That might sound a bit odd – after all, this is a pragmatic trial, which means we’re setting out to replicate what happens “in real life”.
 So our practitioners are just doing what they normally do, aren’t they?

-I’m delighted that all our practitioners chose to be in the trial in order to develop their professional practice, and to work together as part of a team.
+We’re delighted that all our practitioners chose to be in the trial in order to develop their professional practice, and to work together as part of a team.
 Their contributions to our training were collaborative, thoughtful and imaginative – making the workshops a pleasure for us all.
-I’m looking forward very much to working with them!
+We’re looking forward very much to working with them!

 To find out more about the individual practitioners on the Santé-AF trial, take a look at our Who We Are page.